 Vital, L. M. & Yao, C. W. (2018).
 Future directions for internationalization in higher education: Considerations for doctoral research training.
 In D. Proctor & L. Rumbley (Eds.), The Future Agenda for Internationalization in Higher Education: Next Generation Insights into Research, Policy, and Practice.
 UK: Routledge.

-Other *Denotes collaboration with Lesley University graduate student(s)
+Practice and Policy Briefs *Denotes collaboration with Lesley University graduate student(s)

 *Feld, S. & Vital, L. M. (2020, November).
 Crisis of self, crisis of community: An ecological understanding of inclusion and belonging during COVID-19 in U.S. global education practice.
 Diversity Abroad: Global Impact Exchange.